elarsaks/exotic-menu/README.md

-# Front-end-portfolio
+# Exotic

-This repository serves as an illustration of my front-end development skills.

-It is a front-end portfolio page where I can upload reusable React components.
-Currently, it only has one custom menu component, but I will add more whenever I feel inspired to design something.
+It is a bit different looking menu that I built, just to play around.

 #### See it running live: [Front-End](http://front-end-portfolio.s3-website.eu-north-1.amazonaws.com/)